Ohio becomes latest Republican state to leave a key voting data partnership

 The groundswell continued, and Ohio and other Republican states began pushing for changes to ERIC's membership agreement and bylaws, to lessen what member states would be required to do.
 One key desire was to no longer be required to reach out to eligible but unregistered voters, as ERIC's current governing documents mandate.

+LaRose in his letter Friday reiterated his desire to permit "member states to utilize ERIC's data-sharing services 'a la carte,' in the manner which they believe best serves their local interests."

 The ERIC board, which consists of representatives from every member state, met Friday to consider changes that LaRose, among other Republicans, had been demanding in recent months.
-None of the proposed changes passed.
+None of the proposed changes regarding how the states use ERIC data passed, though the board did vote in favor of eliminating non-voting members from the organization.

-LaRose had signaled earlier this month that without such changes, he would pull Ohio out of ERIC.
-The state has been a member of the compact since 2016.

 Six Republican states have now either pulled out or announced an intention to pull out — all since early 2022.
 None has elaborated on how they plan to keep their lists up to date without the trove of data they were receiving from the bipartisan partnership.